ska-sa/spead2/doc/py-recv.rst

         will be logged, but there will not be an error.
       :param str interface_index: Index of the interface which will be subscribed, or 0 to let the OS decide.

+   .. py:method:: add_pcap_file_reader(filename)

+      Feed data from a pcap file (for example, captured with :program:`tcpdump` or :ref:`mcdump`).
+This is only available if libpcap development files were found at compile time.

    .. py:method:: get()